TaliResearch/Testing-Turtle-Traders/README.md

 This is a captivating account of an experiment in trading system success, implementation and optimising (or perhaps more accurately minimising) human intervention.

-I want to see what happens when I code up the system and test it over a range of time periods and investment spaces
-- to uncover what we can learn from this in building future strategies and teams for quant trading strategy development.
+I want to see what happens when I code up the system and test it over a range of time periods and investment spaces, to uncover what we can learn from this in building future strategies and teams for quant trading strategy development.